arjunpat/intellecture/docs/api/live-lecture-teacher.md

 As soon as client joins, they get this message from server.
 Gives basic info about the lecture.
-Wait for this message before loading the UI, sending anything, etc.</td>
+Wait for this message before loading the UI, sending anything, etc.

+Questions will probably be empty for teachers most of the time.

 ```javascript
 {